kamyarkhodayari/home-assistant/docs/software/os-installation.md

    Once the Raspberry Pi OS desktop environment appears on the screen, you're all set!
 Your Pi is ready to go.

 4. **Install the 5-inch Display**
-   For details on setting up the 5-inch display, check out the [Hardware](hardware.md) section.
+   For details on setting up the 5-inch display, check out the [Hardware](../hardware.md) section.

-## Connecting to the Raspberry Pi

-Coming soon.
+Next up, let’s connect to our Pi via SSH for the first time!
+Head over to [Connecting to the Pi](./find-pi.md) to keep going.